 - Make a plan and prepare an emergency kit.
-If a flash flood forces you to evacuate your home, you will need a plan of action.
-Identify safe evacuation routes and avoid flodd prone roads.
+If a flash flood forces you to evacuate your home, you will need a action plan.
+Identify safe evacuation routes and avoid flood prone roads.

 - Know your surroundings.
 Floods occur most frequently in areas where runoff collects.
 Find an alternate route on higher ground to get to your destination.

 - Keep track of weather forecasts.
-Although a flash flood watch only indicates the likelihood of a flash flood, you will need to check weather forecasts using a weather radio or your mobile device to stay informed about developing weather conditions and wireless emergency alerts (WEA).
+Although a flash flood watch only indicates the likelihood of a flash flood, check weather forecasts using a weather radio or your mobile device to stay informed about developing weather conditions and wireless emergency alerts (WEA).

 - Move valuables to higher areas of the house.
 Flash floods pose a risk to you and your family, and your home.
 To prevent water damage to your valuables, move them to the higher points in your house.